Video Monetization

 Uscreen offers the ability to create custom categories, filters, and tags for all your content, so your audience can easily find what they’re looking for.

-For example, FLY LDN offers tons of filters at the top of their content library for members to easily narrow down their search.
+For example, FLY LDN offers tons of filters at the top of its content library for members to easily narrow down their search.

 Image showing FLY LDN video library for their membership site.